 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including research about youth and anxiety disorder treatment.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Less Than A Quarter Of American Youths Remain Anxiety Free After Treatment.

 Golda S. Ginsburg, Emily M. Becker-Haimes, Courtney Keeton, Philip C. Kendall, Satish Iyengar, Dara Sakolsky, Anne Marie Albano, Tara Peris, Scott N. Compton, John Piacentini.
 Results From the Child/Adolescent Anxiety Multimodal Extended Long-Term Study (CAMELS): Primary Anxiety Outcomes.
 Journal of the American Academy of Child & Adolescent Psychiatry, 2018; 57 (7): 471 DOI: 10.1016/j.jaac.2018.03.017